 Is travel safety 2026 worse than in previous years?

 Not everywhere.
 The main difference is that travellers now have to respond faster to changing conditions.
-Real-time monitoring matters more than static assumptions.
+Real-time monitoring matters more than static assumptions because disruption can come from weather, protests, transport failure, or sudden border friction rather than one permanent label attached to the country.

 What is the best free way to check country safety before booking?